Murder of Pradyuman Thakur: Arrest of unnamed student for murder

 On 7 November 2017, the CBI arrested an unnamed class XI student, aged 16, from Ryan International School for Pradyuman Thakur's murder.
 The student was one of the first on the scene of the crime, and had informed school authorities that another student had been injured.
 The Haryana Police later stated that while they had questioned the unnamed student as a witness immediately after the murder, they had found no evidence suggesting that he was responsible for the death of Pradyuman Thakur at the time.

 Following the arrest of the unnamed student, the Juvenile Justice Board, a state body constituted under the Juvenile Justice Act to determine whether juveniles arrested of offenses should be tried as children or adults, gave the CBI permission to interrogate the student.
 Based on CCTV footage, the CBI questioned the unnamed student, who could be seen on the footage exiting the washroom around the time that the crime was committed.
 The CBI also stated later that cellphone records and forensic evidence were used in order to identify the student.
 Following the arrest, the CBI also took the arrested unnamed student back to the school and recreated the scene of the crime.
 The CBI stated that they were able to establish that the knife recovered from the washroom had been purchased by the unnamed student at a local market, a few days earlier.
 They also seized his computer and phone and stated that the student's social media was being investigated for evidence regarding the crime.

 The CBI further stated to a Juvenile Court in Gurugram that on questioning, the unnamed student had confessed to the murder, in the presence of his father, independent witnesses, and a juvenile welfare officer.
 The CBI stated that the student had not been performing well academically, and had been unable to write a scheduled exam on the day of the murder.
 He was also reported to have three more examinations and a parent-teacher meeting scheduled for that week.
 A statement from the CBI indicated that they believed the unnamed student killed Pradyuman to postpone his examinations and parent-teacher meetings at the school.
-A CBI official stated to press that the student "...believed that a sensational act would either force the school to shut down for a few days or create enough disruption to cancel the exams and the parent-teacher meeting."
+A CBI official stated to the press that the student "...believed that a sensational act would either force the school to shut down for a few days or create enough disruption to cancel the exams and the parent-teacher meeting."
 The CBI has initially stated that they believe that the choice of victim was random.
-The unnamed student was quoted as later confirming to the Juvenile Justice Board that he knew Pradyuman as they attended the same music class.
-The unnamed student's parent's have subsequently accused the CBI of torturing their son in order to elicit a false confession from him.
+The unnamed student was later quoted confirming to the Juvenile Justice Board that he knew Pradyuman as they attended the same music class.
+The unnamed student's father has subsequently accused the CBI of torturing their son in order to elicit a false confession from him.